Unable to call? Fill out the form below and a specialist will contact you as soon as possible!

 - Meet the admission criteria to enter the residential phase at Muse Facility

 - Be medically cleared by a physician to undergo social medical detoxification

 - Cannot be physically impaired in any way that would inhibit participation in the program with or without aid.

 Those that would be excluded from the program would be individuals deemed medically unstable as determined by the client’s contracted physician and those unwilling to enter into the rehabilitation phase.

 The detoxification phase comes with a host of withdrawal symptoms and is one of the most daunting but critical parts of addiction treatment.
-Give yourself the best chance at long lasting recovery by starting your drug detox program with the skilled professionals at Muse.
-We do our best to make the detox process as manageable as possible through our compassionate and knowledgeable staff, effective techniques and comfortable settings.
+Give yourself the best chance at long-lasting recovery by starting our Top Los Angeles drug detox program with the skilled professionals at Muse.
+We do our best to make the detox process as manageable as possible through our compassionate and knowledgeable staff, effective techniques, and comfortable settings.
 Take the first step towards a life free from substance abuse and start your drug detox at Muse Los Angeles today.